 Innovations in cardiac rhythm testing for healthcare providers

-The high-end ECG recorder Polar H10 in combination with the new generation of artificial intelligence Kardi Ai allows you to monitor the heart rhythm anytime and anywhere around the world.
+The high-quality ECG recorder Polar H10 in combination with a new generation of artificial intelligence Kardi Ai allows you to monitor and analyse the heart rhythm anytime and anywhere in the world.

 It is well known that a whole range of arrhythmias can be detected by common methods such as 12-lead ECG and Holter ECG, yet these devices are not routinely available to patients at any given moment.
 Our service provides patients with a practically unlimited duration of monitoring and, in addition, the possibility of making a quick recording in times of patient need, which significantly increases the chance of successful detection and resolution of a rhythm disorder.